gruntjs/grunt-contrib-livereload/docs/livereload-examples.md

         }
       }
     },
-    // Configuration to be run (and then tested).
+    // Configuration to be run (and then tested)
     regarde: {
       fred: {
         files: '*.txt',